ephread/Instructions/README.md

 ```

 ##### Taking orientation into account #####
-Remember the following method, from the datasource?
+Remember the following method, from the dataSource?

 ```swift
 func coachMarksController(coachMarkController: CoachMarksController, coachMarkViewsForIndex: Int, coachMark: CoachMark) {